 Some programs will have access to the services of a mental health professional that may be available to assess the psychological status (including diagnosis) of prospective program participants via a structured or semi-structured interview.

 Prospective program participants who meet the clinical criteria for significant scores (as defined by the screening tool) should be considered for further investigation and treatment of their mental health problems from a mental health clinician.
 Clinical pathways should be established between the PR program and mental health clinicians.
-A collaborative approach between local (internal or external to the program) mental health professionals and the pulmonary rehabilitation team is preferred.
+A collaborative approach between local (internal or external to the program) mental health professionals and the PR team is preferred.

 If the patient is still smoking, refer the patient to a smoking cessation clinic or equivalent.